MendDev/test-sandbox/README.md

 # Coding Test Instructions

 ```
+1. Please fork this repo, and submit a PR when you are done.
-1. Create a web page task list that submits form data and inserts it into the database then shows the updated task list.
+2. Create a web page "task list" that submits form data and inserts it into the database then shows the updated task list.
-2. Also allow the deleting of those entries and show the updated list after deletion.
+3. Also allow the deleting of those entries and show the updated list after deletion.
-3. Must use JavaScript, PHP and MySQL.
+4. Must use JavaScript, PHP and MySQL.
-4. Should not take you longer than 3-4 hours to complete.
 5. The front end should make ajax restful calls to a php api endpoint.
-6. (optional) Make task editable.
+6. (optional) Make task list item editable.

+Shouldn't take you longer than 3-4 hours to complete.
 You may use any frameworks or extra libraries that you wish.
-You may submit the test as a PR.

 We specifically are looking for your implementation of the following in your code:
 * Good programming principles